c2mon/c2mon/docs/src/getting-started.md

 Starting C2MON web UI:     [  OK  ]
 ```

+You can now consult the C2MON Web User Interface on http://localhost:8080/c2mon-web-ui/

 ### Using the Docker image

 We push the c2mon-web-ui Docker images to the [CERN Docker registry](https://gitlab.cern.ch/c2mon/c2mon-web-ui/container_registry).